casper-network/casper-blockexplorer-middleware/README.md

 # Blockexplorer Middleware

-Here is the [frontend repo](https://github.com/casper-network/casper-blockexplorer-frontend) of the blockexplorer app.
+Here is the [frontend repo](https://github.com/casper-network/casper-blockexplorer-frontend) for the blockexplorer app.

 ### Setup